thuannguyen88/portfolio-site/README.md

 - Planning is cheap and coding is expensive

 ### Future Vision
+- Add headless CMS to host more pertinent information of projects, instead of leaving as hard coded dummy data or building out own backend to save more time
+- Convert from Javascript to Typescript

 ## Live Site
 You can visit the live site [here](https://thuan-dev-portfolio-v1.netlify.app/.)